DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 - "Open source licences fall into two key categories: *copyleft* and *permissive*."
 ---

 In previous episodes we've looked at what tools and techniques can help us design and develop good software for research.
-In this lesson we'll be looking at how we can document our software to ease reusability for others - including future versions of ourselves.
+In this lesson we'll be looking at how we can document our software to ease reusability for others, including future versions of ourselves.

 ## Documenting Code to Improve Reusability